• Skip to primary navigation

 Recently, I received two new coffee brewing items in the mail to review.
 Both brewing methods seemed like they might be candidates for a camping trip or other trips where one needs to make coffee without electricity.

 Steeped Coffee is an idea that I’m surprised hasn’t happened before.
 Steeping coffee in a tea bag.
-If someone else had tried this before and was successful, it didn’t make in on my radar.
-With Steeped Coffee, all you need is a mug and some hot water.
-If you really want to reduce your backpacking load, I don’t think you can get lighter than this.
+If someone else had tried this before and were successful, it wouldn’t have made it on my radar.
+With Steeped Coffee, you only need a mug and some hot water.
+If you want to reduce your backpacking load, I don’t think you can get lighter than this.

 Steeped Coffee